My mission is to help my students succeed in math, science & life by developing personalized learning skills in a fun and comfortable environment.

 When students are struggling, the issue is more than simply getting better grades.
 Many students feel angry, hopeless, and uninterested in school when they are having trouble.
 With the right help and time, problem areas can feel less overwhelming and even fun.

 My method is to first understand my student's specific issue, and work to address him or her as an individual.
 I help them develop strategies so when they are alone and facing a difficult problem, they have the foundation and confidence to work through it by themselves.
 Most importantly though, I make sure my students laugh at least once during a session - when they are having fun, seeing the bigger picture and exploring the subject in their own way, the learning naturally follows.

-Johns Hopkins - BA, Neuroscience
+Undergraduate Degree: Johns Hopkins - Bachelor in Arts, Neuroscience

 ACT Math: 30

 Swimming, hiking, skiing, drawing, yoga & volunteering with wildlife